Aidge demonstration#

 print(f"Available backends for Tensor:\n{aidge_core.Tensor.get_available_backends()}")

-As one can see, only an export backend is available for the class Conv2D, which is export_serialize
+As shown, only one export backend is available for the Conv2D class, which is export_serialize

 import aidge_backend_cpu